cnai-ds/Crop-Yield-Prediction-Satellite-Image/README.md

 As the code is highly confidential, if you would like to have a demo of beta version, please contact me through linkedin.

 ## How to run the pipeline
-Pipeline is runnable in any environment with a virtual environment.
+Pipeline is runnable in any environment with a virtual environment.<br>
-Create log file
+First, create log file
 ```python
 mkdr logs
 ```